 Not an ECCHO member?
 Become an Education Subscriber!
 For a low annual fee, receive access to the education library and on-call support from our Check experts.
 Understanding the warranties and obligations of all parties will help you manage and mitigate your check payments risk.
 More InfoMore InfoMore InfoMore Info

-Become an NCP and step into a brighter future.
-Register today and join the growing group of successful payments professionals as a leader and a respected payments expert.
-Checks valued at trillions of dollars are exchanged each year.
-Make 2020 the year you become the check expert in your organization!
-Start TodayStart TodayStart TodayStart Today
+Make 2021 your year to step forward into a brighter future.
+Join the growing group of successful payments professionals as a leader and respected payments expert.
+Billions of checks valued at trillions of dollars are exchanged each year.
+Let us help you become the go-to expert for check and compliance questions in your organization — register todayregister todayregister todayregister today!

 WASHINGTON – The United States Mint has released a PSAPSAPSAPSA addressing the current coin circulation issue.
 The PSA can be viewed herehereherehere.
 In the PSA, Mint Director David J. Ryder asks the public to “help get coins moving by using exact change when making purchases, taking your coins to financial institutions, or turning them in for cash at coin recycling kiosks.”